 The Biosciences building incorporates impressive, modern laboratories, offering exciting and highly relevant practical experience in some of the best equipped facilities in the country.

-Resources include fluorescence and scanning electron microscopes, DNA extraction and analysis equipment, climate controlled insectaries and specialist IT facilities.
-A dedicated microbiology suite is located in the adjacent Tech Hub.
+Resources include fluorescence and scanning electron microscopes, DNA extraction and analysis equipment, climate controlled insectaries and specialist information technology facilities.
+A dedicated microbiology suite is located in the adjacent Tech Hub building.

 A number of the leading nature reserves in the country are in close proximity.
 You will be taught within a short travelling distance of impressive field sites such as one of the finest saltmarsh and dune systems in Europe, restored mires of international importance, hay meadows and limestone woodlands.
-Just a short walk from the University is a farm sympathetically managed for biodiversity, as well as a mixed woodland.
+Almost adjacent to the University is a farm sympathetically managed for biodiversity, as well as a mixed woodland.